didtheyghostme/HN-Later/cursor/README.md

 ### Requirements

-- Node.js 20+ (WXT/Vite may warn if you’re on an older 20.x patch)
+- Node.js 20+ (WXT/Vite may warn if you're on an older 20.x patch)

 ### Install